surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 10.3.0-b.2 =
+= 10.3.0-rc.1 =

 (2022/02/10) Fixed Schema Job Posting title.
+Fine-tuned the showing of notifications.
+Added a new option in the SSO &gt; Advanced Settings page.
 Updated the Rank Math integration modules.
-Added a new option in the SSO &gt; Advanced Settings page.

 = 10.2.0 =